 Panthera CEO and big cat expert, Dr. Alan Rabinowitz, will join a renowned group of storytellers to participate in The Moth's Town Hall event - Raise the Roof - tonight at 7:30pm.
 Dr. Rabinowitz will share stories from his incredible encounters with the Taron people - an isolated community on the verge of self-imposed extinction - while working to create the world's largest tiger reserve in Myanmar's Hukaung Valley.

-Panthera’s Corridor Coordinator for our Northern South America Program, Dr. Esteban Payán Garrido, has been invited to speak at this year’s TEDx conference in Panama City, Panama on October 5th.
-Dr. Payán will present a lecture entitled “Un jaguar por tu vida” or “A Jaguar for Your Life” in which he will discuss the concept of the Jaguar Corridor, which Panthera is implementing through the Jaguar Corridor Initiative.
+A video of the lecture given on jaguars by Panthera’s Jaguar Corridor Coordinator for our Northern South America Program, Dr. Esteban Payán Garrido, at the 2011 TEDx conference in Panama City, Panama has just been released.
+During his lecture, entitled “Un jaguar por tu vida” or “A Jaguar for Your Life,” Dr.

 Science Magazine has just published a letter to the editor written by Panthera's Dr. Alan Rabinowitz, Dr. Luke Hunter, and Dr. Joseph Smith in response to a letter published in August (Science Magazine, 12 August 2011, pg.
 822) entitled “Restoring Tigers to the Caspian region.”
 Read what Panthera’s tiger experts had to say about the tiger conservation methods suggested in last month’s magazine edition, and what they have found to be the most successful strategies to save wild tigers.

 Yale Environment 360 recently posted an article entitled "The Crucial Role of Predators: A New Perspective on Ecology," which explores the “global decapitation” of the earth’s ecosystems when apex predators, like big cats, are extirpated from their habitats.